Vyral/base-template/_posts/2023-02-17-2023-market-trends-you-need-to-watch-out-for.md

 {% include excerpt.html %}

 The real estate market has seen dramatic shifts in the past year, largely due to interest rates and inflation.
-As a result, the market has responded with solutions, including rate buydowns and various lending programs to help buyers still purchase homes. **Interest rates may have gone up, but this has also created more inventory** and homes are now on the market longer.
+As a result, the market has responded with solutions, including rate buydowns and various lending programs to help buyers still purchase homes. **Interest rates may have gone up, but this has also created more inventory,** and homes are now on the market longer.

 This is good news for buyers who now have the opportunity to shop around and find a good deal on a home without paying a 10% over list price.
 This is a positive development since a double-digit plus appreciation is not healthy for long-term affordability.